 My compote has evolved (even though it is still super easy).
 Now I have a garden full of raspberries.
 I add in couple of other ingredients (like a dash of vanilla, pinch of ginger and coconut sugar) to make the whole thing de-e-e-lectably delicious.

-Personally, I think the fruit is sweet enough, so maxing it out with even more sugar isn’t really necessary (and not my style).
+I prefer to embrace the natural sweetness in the apples and raspberries n this compote.
+The fruit has a beautiful sweetness all by itself, so I don’t tend to add extra sugars or sweetner.
 That said, I know lots of people tend to have a sweet tooth, so these days, I do often add a little coconut sugar, just to bring it up to that perfect kind of sweetness (although coconut sugar is entirely optional).

 I’ve done many variations of this type of breakfast compote over the years, depending on what is available at the time.
-I’ll often add blackberries (which grow in the hedgerows here in the autumn), strawberries (of which I have lots in my garden) or rhubarb (which I often get given).
+I’ll often add blackberries (which grow in the hedgerows here in the autumn), strawberries (of which I used to have lots in my garden when I lived in Somerset).
+Then there’s rhubarb which at times, I often been given and does benefit from a little extra coconut sugar.
+You can swap out for most fruits to be honest.
 The limit is your imagination.

 To peel or not peel your apples?

-I am definitely a ‘not peel your apples’ sort of person.
-This part is however, completely up to you.
-There is so much goodness in the peel (and just underneath it) that it seems a bit of a waste to me to peel.
+I am definitely a ‘not peel your apples’ kinda girl!
+This is of course and completely up to you.
+There is so much goodness in the peel (and just underneath it) that it feels beneficial to keep the peel on.
 The exception might be if you use super thick skinned, cooking apples, which can be a bit tough and waxy, even after cooking.

-Not peeling (apart from retaining more of the nutrients) means that the apples will actually hold together better during the cooking process.
-If you’d like it completely stewed and mushed together, then I would actually recommend peeling.
+Not peeling (apart from retaining more of the nutrients) means that the apples will potentially hold together better during the cooking process.
+If you’d like it completely stewed and mushed together, then I would recommend peeling.

-Raspberry & Apple Vanilla Breakfast Compote - gluten-free vegan recipe
+Raspberry and Apple Vanilla Breakfast Compote - gluten-free vegan recipe

 A warming gluten-free, vegan recipe using apples and raspberries to make a delicious breakfast compote.
 Stewed fruit with vanilla and a hint of coconut sugar and ginger.